nourishing polpette & orzo in basic broth

 1. Bring broth to a simmer in a Dutch oven (do not boil).
 Keep warm over low heat.

 2. Soak the bread in milk for 5 minutes, and squeeze moisture from the bread.
-Combine the moistened bread, ground beef, minced onion, 1/4 cup grated cheese, 1/4 cup chopped parsley, salt, and pepper in a bowl.
+Combine the moistened bread, ground meat, minced onion, 1/4 cup grated cheese, 1/4 cup chopped parsley, salt, and pepper in a bowl.

 3. Shape the mixture into approximately 24 (1 1/2-inch) meatballs.
 Add the raw meatballs and shredded carrot to the warm broth, and bring to a boil.
 Reduce heat, and simmer for 10 minutes.
 Stir in the cooked orzo and simmer for an additional 2 minutes.